Big Science Action: Boss Bosozuko

-Boss Bosozuko, is a hotheaded motorcycle rider.
-Bosozuko's hair is made up of nuclear flames as are the tires on his special motorcycle.
+Boss Bosozuko is a hotheaded motorcycle rider whose hair is made of nuclear fire.
 His name Bōsōzoku translates as "violent running gang", and stems from the Japanese Bōsōzoku motorcycle gangs of the 1950s.

 Cosmo Racer

-The being known as Cosmo Racer is an amnesiac extraterrestrial android who requires specials crystals to power his "roller boots" up for interstellar travel.
-According to his creator Grant Morrison: "What only we know is that his "Maker" is a monstrous space tyrant who has sent his little herald out to identify and pacify target planets".
-Using his roller boots Cosmo Racer can currently travel at the speed of sound.
-His body is made from an unknown nearly frictionless alien material similar in texture to terrestrial ceramics or plastics.
+Cosmo Racer is an extraterrestrial android who requires special crystals to power his "roller boots" up for interstellar travel.
+According to his creator Grant Morrison: "What only we know is that his 'Maker' is a monstrous space tyrant who has sent his little herald out to identify and pacify target planets".
+Using his roller boots, Cosmo Racer can travel at the speed of sound.
+His body is made from an unknown, nearly frictionless alien material similar in texture to terrestrial ceramics or plastics.

 Goraiko

-Goraiko is a psionic construct projected from the mind of an unnamed young Japanese girl who resides in a high tech sensory deprivation tank.
+Goraiko is a psionic construct projected by an unnamed girl who resides in a high-tech sensory deprivation tank.
 The Goraiko construct only speaks in haiku and mathematical equations.
-The girl has a Totoro styled doll in the tank that appears to be the inspiration for Goraiko's shape, but it is unknown if it is necessary for the manifestation of the being.
-The being known as Goraiko is large and superhumanly strong, two versions of the Goraiko construct are known to exist, the 'green version' in Big Science Action and the 'gray version' in the Ultramarines.
-Grant Morrison described about Goraiko: "I also threw in Goraiko, the ‘Nuclear Totoro’ character I created for the Ultramarine Corps back in the JLA days and changed his colour as a little tip of the hat to gray Hulk/green Hulk".
+Grant Morrison described Goraiko: "I also threw in Goraiko, the 'Nuclear Totoro' character I created for the Ultramarine Corps back in the JLA days and changed his colour as a little tip of the hat to gray Hulk/green Hulk".
 He is a member of the International Ultramarine Corps.

 Hammersuit Zero-X

-Miss Kusanagi is a Japanese schoolgirl, who is also a supersmart science heroine pilots the monster fighting suit of powered armor known as a "Hammersuit".
+Miss Kusanagi is a Japanese schoolgirl who pilots a powered armor known as a "Hammersuit".
 The Hammersuit appears to use electric drills as weapons.
 The suit of armor can also act autonomously, and is based on both Gundam and Gigantor.
-An adult and much older Kusanagi appears in Final Crisis Aftermath: Dance #4, this issue also reveals her name.
-Despite her much older age, even compared to the now middle-aged Waveman Kimura, she is still effective, heavily relying on newer and more powerful iterations of the "Hammersuit" to "stay competitive".
+An older version of Kusanagi appears in Final Crisis Aftermath: Dance #4, where her real name is revealed.
+As an adult, Kusanagi uses upgraded iterations of the Hammersuit to "stay competitive".

 Junior Waveman

-Riki Kimura, the Junior Waveman is a member of the Wavemen, an eight-person Japanese version of the Sea Devils, formerly led by Senior Waveman Otomo who died while saving Kimura's life.
-He was rescued and raised by the Wavemen after his parents were slain by an army of monsters.
+Riki Kimura, the Junior Waveman, is a member of the Wavemen, a Japanese version of the Sea Devils.
+The group was formerly led by Senior Waveman Otomo who died while saving Kimura's life.
+He was rescued and raised by the Wavemen after his parents were killed by monsters.
 He is also the father of Shiny Happy Aquazon, a member of the Super Young Team.
 As of Final Crisis Aftermath: Dance #4, he is now the much older Senior Waveman Kimura.